sollan/pdf2markdown/README.md

-pdf2markup
+pdf2markdown
 ======================

 ## Usage
-A script that converts (ppt-like) pdf to mark-up style text with headers and bullet points.
-I use it to get my pdf lecture slides into markup-enabled notebooks (e.g., Simplenote).
-The first line on each page is by default the header, lines broken up by a narrow column are merged, and special characters at the beginning of lines are converted to bullet point "-")
+A script that converts (ppt-like) pdf to markdown style text with headers and bullet points.

+The first line on each page is by default the header.
+Lines broken up due to a narrow column are merged.
+Special characters at the beginning of lines, if any, are converted to bullet points ("-").

 ## Instructions: